-The Gospel of John tells us that, in entering the world, Christ became flesh.
-The word flesh, or sarx in the original Greek, is a word which describes both humans and animals alike.
+The Gospel of John tells us that, in entering the world, the Word became flesh.
+The word flesh, or sarx in the original Greek, describes both humans and animals alike.

 In becoming flesh, Christ shared many experiences that are common to animals across a wide spectrum of species including hunger, happiness, sickness, pain, bereavement and fear.

 It is within a body of flesh that Christ came alongside all He made in love.

 Christ, through his own flesh, makes all flesh new; humans and animals alike.